 For best accuracy and minimum noise, the printed circuit board containing the ADC121C021 should have separate analog and digital areas.
 The areas are defined by the locations of the analog and digital power planes.
 Both of these planes should be located on the same board layer.
-There should be a single ground plane.
 A single, solid ground plane is preferred if digital return current does not flow through the analog ground area.
 Frequently a single ground plane design will utilize a "fencing" technique to prevent the mixing of analog and digital ground current.
 Separate ground planes should only be utilized when the fencing technique is inadequate.
 The separate ground planes must be connected in one place, preferably near the ADC121C021.
 Special care is required to guarantee that signals do not pass over power plane boundaries.
-They must always have a continuous return path below their traces.
+Return currents must always have a continuous return path below their traces.